Skill Building and Habit Formation

 Practicing skills is what it’s all about, and it’s the ultimate value of Summerland Camps.
 We practice new coping skills, interaction skills, anger management skills, and social skills “in the moment.”

-Dr. Mike Bishop, founder of Summerland Camps created the program out of frustration for ineffective outpatient behavior change for issues related to digital media overuse, depression, and social isolation.
+Summerland Camps was created the program out of frustration for ineffective outpatient behavior change for issues related to digital media overuse, depression, and social isolation.
 All too often outpatient behavior change results in wasted time with little to no significant gains.
 The ideal time to do behavior change is “in the moment” when a child is upset, frustrated, anxious, or exhibiting a less than ideal reaction to the environment.

 Walking the path of success creates muscle memory and eventually becomes the new knee-jerk repose to stressful situations if effective and if practiced enough.
 The best way to create these learning experiences is in a structured program like Summerland Camps where we can intervene “in the moment” to practice new skills and to make these skills habits that transfer back to the home environment.